ucsf-wynton/wynton-website-hpc/docs/hpc/about/specs.md

  * Local `/scratch/` - <span id="hosttable-summary-local-scratch2">{{ site.data.specs.local_scratch_size_min }}-{{ site.data.specs.local_scratch_size_max }} TiB/node</span> storage unique to each compute node (can only be accessed from the specific compute node).
  * Global `/wynton/scratch/` and `/wynton/protected/scratch/` (for Wynton Protected users) - {{ site.data.specs.global_scratch_size_total }} TiB storage ([BeeGFS](https://www.beegfs.io/content/)) accessible from everywhere.

 There are no per-user quotas in these scratch spaces.  **Files not added or modified during the last two weeks will be automatically deleted** on a nightly basis.
-Note, files with old timestamps that were "added" to the scratch place during this period will _not_ be deleted, which covers the use case where files with old timestamps are extracted from a tar.gz file.
+Note, files with old timestamps that were "added" to the scratch space during this period will _not_ be deleted, which covers the use case where files with old timestamps are extracted from a tar.gz file.
 (Details: `tmpwatch --ctime --dirmtime --all --force` is used for the cleanup.)

 ### User and Lab Storage